RAFAEL LLOYD IGLESIAS

 Collaborations

+Rafael has recorded with Grace Jones on the 'Flores' track together with producer Ivor Guest.
+He recorded with Ed O'Brien 'EOB' from Radiohead in sessions on a personal project.
+Featured and interviewed with Tamara Rojo (Artistic Director, San Francisco Ballet) for 'Españoles en Inglaterra' at the Instituto Cervantes with whom he collaborated closely in a series of concerts.
+Rafael toured in a production of Bizet's Carmen opera as a solo guitarist with members of the Royal Opera House singers.
 Some of Rafael's compositions appear in the book “Guitar” by Richard Chapman, published by Dorling Kindersley and The New Complete Guitarist.
 Rafael inspired the book “Duende” by Jason Webster who dedicated his work to him, which became a bestseller.
 “For Rafa, and the duende moments spent with him that inspired me.”
-The book is more or less based on part of Rafael's life and on stories he lived with gypsies, and then revealed to the press.
+The book is more or less based on part of Rafael's life and on stories he lived with gypsies, subsequently revealed in the press.
 In gratitude, the Spanish luthier Amalio Burguet made a signature guitar - the “Rafael” flamenco guitar - dedicated to the musician to enable him to perform his concerts and recordings.
 He was also credited 'with thanks on Radiohead's album In Rainbows.

 For Spanish TV, Rafael joined his friends Ed O'Brien EOB and the composer of two Harry Potter films composer Nicholas Hooper in a laid back programme on his life as a flamenco guitarist living abroad.
 See below.